Defendant moves for suppression of items recovered from his vehicle, claiming that they were the fruits of an unlawful seizure.

 FINDINGS OF FACT

-Officer Efrain Nutcracker, a 2-week veteran of the police force, looking rather splendid in his blue uniform, testified candidly and credibly that he approached defendant’s car in a crime-prone neighborhood with a gut feeling that defendant had committed, or was about to commit, a traffic infraction.
-After a probing and tactful inquiry, Officer Nutcracker and his six partners requested defendant to exit his vehicle.
-Reasonably fearing for his safety, Officer Nutcracker proceeded to open a large container on the back seat of the car and fainted dead away.
+Police Officer Salvatore O’Hara, looking extremely credible in his attractive blue uniform with gold trimmings, testified that he approached defendant’s car in a crime-prone neighborhood with a gut feeling that defendant had committed, or was about to commit, a traffic infraction.
+The officer and his six partners assisted defendant to exit the vehicle and lie comfortably face-down on the pavement.
+Reasonably fearing for his safety, Officer O’Hara proceeded to open a covered basket on the back seat of the car and fainted dead away.
 Defendant was charged with endangering the sensibilities of a police officer and sentenced to an aggregate term of 422 years to life, to be followed by five years of post-release supervision.

 CONCLUSIONS OF LAW

-This constitutes the Decision and Order of Treadmill, J.
+This constitutes the Decision and Order of Nutcracker, J.